 English (Creative Writing), BA

-The undergraduate program features an outstanding faculty that has published more than 80 books and has garnered national and international attention and awards.
+The undergraduate program features an outstanding faculty whose many books have received major national and international recognition.

 Admission to the Creative Writing Concentration (Fiction & Poetry)

 Note: You need to be logged into your ASU Gmail account to connect to the portfolio submission form.

 The Creative Writing Program encourages all interested students, regardless of their field of study, to join our community of writers through beginning and intermediate workshops in fiction and poetry (ENG 287/ENG 288 , ENG 387/ENG 388), diverse special topics courses (ENG 394/ENG 494), and various, exciting writing events held on campus.

 Interested students*, who have already taken beginning and intermediate workshops, and are committed to continuing their study of Creative Writing, have an opportunity to develop their skills in supportive, highly focused workshops through the Creative Writing Concentration.
 Instruction in the tradition(s) to which concentration students can aspire and uphold, and from which they may draw inspiration, will be provided by the Creative Writing Program's nationally recognized faculty of writers.